20 Indoor Crafts and Activities for Kids

 Here are some activities for keeping little hands busy.

-1. Fruit Loop Stacking– Grab some play-dough and stick some uncooked spaghetti in it.
-Let your toddler stack Fruit Loops or cheerios on the spaghetti.
+1. Cereal stacking :: Grab some play-dough and stick some uncooked spaghetti in it.
+Let your toddler stack Fruit Loops or Cheerios on the spaghetti.
 Older toddlers can sort them by color!

 Need a minute to yourself?
 Want to get the kids active?
 These crafts support imaginative play!

-6. Toilet Paper Roll Houses– Create little houses out of toilet paper rolls, paper and glue.
-I don’t know about you, but my daughter has a ton of little teeny toys that never get played with!
-I helped her make these little houses and she finally enjoyed playing with those teeny tiny toys!
+6. Toilet paper roll houses :: Create little houses out of toilet paper rolls, paper, and glue.
+I don’t know about you, but my daughter has a ton of little, teeny toys that never get played with!
+When I help her make these little houses, she actually enjoys playing with those teeny tiny toys!

-9. Toilet Paper Roll Binoculars – Use 2 toilet paper rolls and secure them together with tape and some construction paper.
+9. Toilet paper roll binoculars :: Use two toilet paper rolls and secure them together with tape and some construction paper.
 Add some string so that they can hang from your child’s neck for some backyard exploring!

-11. Story Stones- This one might take some extra prep work, so you might want to do it while your kids are asleep.
-Or if you have older kids let them help!
+11. Story Stones :: This one might take some extra prep work, so you might want to do it while your kids are asleep.
+Or if you have older kids, let them help!
 Paint pictures on garden stones.
 Let them dry.
 Take turns flipping them over as you add to a story based on the picture on the stone you flip over.
-Another way to play– make a tic tac toe set.
-Alternatively make a set with numbers and dots.
+Another way to play is to make a tic-tac-toe set.
+Alternatively, make a set with numbers and dots.
 Have your child match the number of dots to the corresponding number.

 Have your kids been begging you to make a craft?
 Here are a few simple ones to try!

-13. Self Portrait- Give your child a mirror, paper and crayons.
-Tell them to make their self portrait!
-It is so cute to see how they view themselves!
+13. Self portrait :: Give your child a mirror, paper, and crayons.
+Tell him or her to make a self portrait!

-14. Rainbow Mosaic- Cut a rainbow (or another shape if you wish) out of cardboard.
-Give your child small pieces of colorful paper and glue and let them create a rainbow mosaic.
+14. Rainbow mosaic :: Cut a rainbow (or another shape, if you wish) out of cardboard.
+Give your child small pieces of colorful paper and glue to create a rainbow mosaic.

-15. Hand-print Bunny- Cut out the shape of a bunny’s face.
+15. Handprint bunny :: Cut out the shape of a bunny’s face.
 Help your child trace and cut out their hands as ears to attach.
-Add whiskers and a cotton ball nose and some googly eyes.
+Add whiskers, a cotton ball nose, and some googly eyes.

-Want to enforce the learning while your kid’s are out of school?
+Want to enforce the learning?
 Here are some fun activities to try.
 They won’t even know they are learning!

-16. Play dough sight words- Give your child some play-dough and a list of their sight words.
-Have them identify each word and then write it with their finger in the dough.
+16. Play dough sight words :: Give your child some play-dough and a list of sight words.
+Have him or her identify each word and then write it with a finger in the dough.

-19. Sight Word Egg Flip Game- Draw some eggs on white paper and put your child’s sight words in the middle.
-Call them out one by one and have them flip over the corresponding egg with a spatula!
+19. Sight word egg flip game :: Draw some eggs on white paper and put your child’s sight words in the middle.
+Call the words out one by one, and have your kid flip over the corresponding egg with a spatula!

 Do you have any great idea’s for busting cabin fever?
 Let us know in the comments!